-Released in mid-December of 2014, “Lampshades on Fire” felt like a portal back to 2007, when Modest Mouse released We Were Dead Before the Ship Even Sank.
-This was clearly indicated by the opening “mmmBa- ba-ba-ba-ba-ba-ba-da-ra”, something that would be highly unexpected in albums like The Lonesome Crowded West or This is a Long Drive for Someone With Nothing To Think About, both re-released earlier in 2014.
+Released in mid-December of 2014, “Lampshades on Fire” set its allegiance to 2007’s We Were Dead Before the Ship Even Sank with Isaac Brock’s vocal scatting to start of the track–a drastic departure from earlier albums 1997’s The Lonesome Crowded West and 1996’s This is a Long Drive for Someone With Nothing To Think About, both re-released earlier in 2014 to hype up this upcoming album.
 A slick drum lead-in breaks the song out into a flurry of activity, headed by Isaac Brock’s vocals and accompanied by a booming bass, pulsing drum-beat, and a guitar wailing and bending notes that has characterized Modest Mouse’s sound since the release of “Dramamine” about 20 years ago.
-Brock’s vocals during the verse are as shout-y, quirky, and impassioned as ever.
-Every now and then between verses he will adopt a throaty singing tone to deliver a line (“We’re all going/we’re all going”).
+Brock’s vocals during the verse are as passionate as ever.
 This brings us to our next point: lyrics.
 Although musically Modest Mouse has gone through many stylistic changes, Isaac Brock’s promise to deliver lyrics with substance has been consistent through the decades.
-The opening verse leads us to believe this song will be about a common Modest Mouse motif, the pointlessness of life and being trapped in meaningless repetition: “Well the lampshades on fire when the lights go out/ The room lit up and we ran about/ Well this is what I really call a party now/ Packed up our cars, move to the next town”.
+The opening verse leads us to believe this song will be about a common Modest Mouse motif, the absurdity of life and being trapped in meaningless repetition: “Well the lampshades on fire when the lights go out/ The room lit up and we ran about/ Well this is what I really call a party now/ Packed up our cars, move to the next town”.
 However, as the song goes we find that “Lampshades on Fire” is not simply a diagnoses of our instant-gratification seeking culture, but also a warning as to how this can impact the world we live in: “Spend some time to float in outer space/ Find another planet, make the same mistakes/ Our mind’s all shattered when we come and go/ Hoping for the scientists to find another globe”.
-This environmentalist notion seems to be further supported when looking at “Coyotes”.
-Overall the song was slightly underwhelming, but Modest Mouse does a decent job of having the song highly accessible while maintaining their integrity.
-The song felt very safe, as if the intention was for people to instantly feel appeal towards it from its resemblance to We Were Dead Before the Ship Even Sank.
-However, Brock states in Pitchfork’s documentary The Lonesome Crowded West that he believes in making each album different from its predecessors, so with that in mind I do not think we have to worry about an unoriginal album.
+This environmentalist motif seems to be further supported when looking at the second single release, “Coyotes”, which is discussed further below.

 Seeing the common motif of man’s apathetic/irresponsible attitude and self-indulgence destroying the world around us, I am excited to see what the rest of the album has in store.
-What made albums like The Moon and Antarctica, The Lonesome Crowded West, and even to an extent the compilation album Building Nothing Out of Something so enthralling and captivating was not just the musical ingenuity of each album, but also how each album seems to tackle common ideas and themes that can be incredibly insightful.
+What made earlier albums like The Moon and Antarctica or The Lonesome Crowded West so enthralling and captivating was not just the musical ingenuity of each album, but also how each album seems to tackle common ideas and themes that can be incredibly insightful.
 I am hopeful that this next album can pick up that trend.
-Musically, I have yet to hear anything significant from these releases that I have not been exposed to already in Modest Mouse’s 20 year discography, so we will have to wait and see if they bring any new ideas on March 3rd when Strangers to Ourselves is scheduled to come out.
+Musically, I have yet to hear anything significantly different from the rest of Modest Mouse’s 20 year discography, so we will have to wait and see if they bring out any new ideas on March 3rd when Strangers to Ourselves is scheduled to come out.